- "Call me All-American, I'm a redneck through and through

 "I'm gonna have to trope someone tonight":

-- Badass Teacher: He was one of the trainers for Kelly Klein, a star of ROH's Women of Honor division.
+- Badass Teacher: He owns a professional wrestling school, Pro Training LLC, and was one of the trainers for Kelly Klein, a star of ROH's Women of Honor division.

 - But Not Too Foreign: He's half-Korean descent, half-Caucasian, all American.